 - a description of the event, or type of event; - additional information to the loss return which managing agents should provide; - where applicable, examples of scenarios or types of scenarios which managing agents may choose; - where applicable, assumptions about reinsurance protections.

-For details of the Political Risks scenarios, please see the separate 2022 RDS Political Risks Scenario Specification document which is available on request from Lloyd's Exposure Management team or the LMA Political Risks panel.
+For details of the Political Risks scenarios, please see the separate 2023 RDS Political Risks Scenario Specification document which is available on request from Lloyd's Exposure Management team.

 1.2 Scenarios

 1.2.1 Compulsory scenarios